 Who Can Use This Service

 This feature is available to all organizations integrated with Google Workspace.
-No additional configuration is needed, and Google Workspace does not need to be set as the "member master" for this to work.
+No additional configuration is needed, and Google Workspace does not need to be set as the External data source for this to work.

 Detection Period